bagit-profiles/bagit-profiles-specification/README.md

 9. `Tag-Files-Required`: LIST

   A list of a tag files that must be included in a conformant Bag.
 Entries are full path names relative to the Bag base directory.
-As per the [BagIt Spec](https://tools.ietf.org/html/rfc8493), these tag files need not be listed in tag manifiest files. `Tag-Files-Required` SHOULD NOT include `bag-info.txt` (which is always required), nor any required manifest files, which instead are required by `Manifests-Required` and `Tag-Manifests-Required`.
+As per the [BagIt Spec](https://tools.ietf.org/html/rfc8493), these tag files need not be listed in tag manifest files. `Tag-Files-Required` SHOULD NOT include `bag-info.txt` (which is always required), nor any required manifest files, which instead are required by `Manifests-Required` and `Tag-Manifests-Required`.

   Every file in `Tag-Files-Required` must also be present in `Tag-Files-Allowed`.

 10. `Tag-Files-Allowed`: LIST

   A list of tag files that may be included in a conformant Bag.
+Entries are either full path names relative to the bag base directory or path name patterns in which asterisks can represent zero or more characters (c.f. [glob(7)](http://man7.org/linux/man-pages/man7/glob.7.html)).

+  If `Tag-Files-Allowed` is not provided, its value is assumed to be `['*']`, i.e. all tag files are allowed.

-Entries are full path names relative to the Bag base directory.
-As per the [BagIt Spec](https://tools.ietf.org/html/rfc8493), these tag files need not be listed in tag manifiest files. `Tag-Files-Required` SHOULD NOT include `bag-info.txt` (which is always required), nor any required manifest files, which instead are required by `Manifests-Required` and `Tag-Manifests-Required`.
+As per the [BagIt Spec](https://tools.ietf.org/html/rfc8493), these tag files need not be listed in tag manifest files. `Tag-Files-Required` SHOULD NOT include `bag-info.txt` (which is always required), nor any required manifest files, which instead are required by `Manifests-Required` and `Tag-Manifests-Required`.

   At least all the tag files listed in `Tag-Files-Required` must be in included in `Tag-Files-Allowed`.